 In industries with high potential risks for employees, having the right protective equipment should be an essential part of any business's safety strategy

-Workers in each of these industries face potential risks – from the common dangers at all manufacturing plants (slips, trips, machines with moving parts, etc) to specific hazards such as dust in paper mills, sharp objects in packaging factories, chemicals in plastic manufacturers, and so on.
+Workers in each of these industries face potential risks – from the common dangers at all manufacturing plants such as (slips, trips and machines with moving parts) to specific hazards such as dust in paper mills, sharp objects in packaging factories and chemicals in plastic manufacturers.

 "It’s important for companies to work with distributors with a full, traceable supply chain"Del Tiwana, Industry Sector Manager, RS Components

-“One of the key changes is in hearing protection.
+“One of the key changes in recent years is in hearing protection.
 We’ve enhanced our technological capabilities and we can help customers to audit their hearing requirements to the new standards,” he explains.
 “It’s important for companies to work with distributors with a full, traceable supply chain.
 Both the distributors and manufacturers of those products are accountable.
-We can only sell products which conform to these regulations.”
+We can only sell products which conform to the most up-to-date regulations.

 In addition to ensuring a company has the best safety equipment in place for their staff, it’s also important to look at ways to make efficiencies in the process of ordering these products.
 Tiwana recommends that businesses try to harmonise the brands that they use – many companies have equipment made by dozens of different brands, which can be both costly, and confusing for users.